nextbitlabs/onepunch/readme.md

 $ onepunch init [-n directory-name]
 ```

 The command above creates the directory `directory-name` with all the files needed to bootstrap the presentation.

-The configuration file `onepunch.json` contains configuration parameters, for the moment only the presentation *width* and *height* (in pixels) are available.
+The configuration file `onepunch.json` contains configuration parameters, with the following available:
+- `width` and `height`, numeric: slide width and height in pixels;
+- `progress`, string: available `line`, to show a progress line at the bottom of the page, or `none`, to suppress it;
+- `date`, string: presentation date, used by tags `<span data-onepunch="date"></span>` along the presentation;
+- `slideNumber`, bool: whether to visualize the slide number in tags `<span data-onepunch="slide-number"></span>`.

 ### View the presentation